(known as Laetare Sunday–the Sunday of Joy; and the vestments might be of the color of rose, instead of violet or purple.)

 and Christ will give you light” (Ephesians 5:8-14.)

-Now here’s the song “You light up my life.
+Now here’s the song about yearning for light.
 Click here.
 Be sure to turn up your speakers and enter full screen.

 And here are today’s Mass readings that accompany this Gospel.

-We’re in an important series of Sunday scriptures used to help catechumens (those preparing to meet the Lord in baptism).
-In using this series of three stories (1st) The Woman at the Well, (2nd) The Man Born Blind (next Sunday) and (3rd) The Raising of Lazarus, the Church has asked John the Evangelist all through its history to interpret for us how he sees Jesus and his significance for us.
+We’re in an important series of Sunday scriptures used to help catechumens (those preparing to meet their Lord in baptism) on their way to a deeper faith.
+This is a series of three stories (1st) The Woman at the Well, (2nd) The Man Born Blind (next Sunday) and (3rd) The Raising of Lazarus.
+The Church has used these stories of John the Evangelist all through its history for these three Sundays to interpret for those first getting to know Jesus for the first time because they are so clear, and if you open your heart, they can have devastating, even ravishing impact for you as well.

-This Sunday’s gospel has Jesus and his buddies passing through Samaritan territory.
+This Sunday’s gospel (Jn 4:5-42) has Jesus and his buddies passing through Samaritan territory.

 Here are a few notes from Scripture scholar William Barclay once again.
 Jesus was on his way to Galilee in the north of Palestine from Judaea in the south.
 But he had to pass through Samaria, unless he took the long way across the Jordan River.
 Jacob’s well stands at the fork of the road in Samaria, one branch going northeast, the other going west.
 This place has many memories for Jews as Jacob bought this ground and bequeathed it to Joseph who had his bones brought back here for burial.
 The well itself is more than 100 feet deep.
 You also need to know the Jews and Samaritans had a feud that had lasted for centuries.